-Omega-3 fatty acids, particularly EPA (Eicosapentaenoic Acid), are known for their support of the body’s natural healthy inflammatory response.
+Omega-3 fatty acids, EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic Acid), are known for their support of the body’s natural healthy inflammatory response.

 Factors that promote this inflammation include a Westernized diet that has a relative deficiency of Omega-3’s and excess of Omega-6’s, especially Arachidonic Acid.

-Many chronic health conditions, such as arthritis, cardiovascular diseases, auto-immune diseases, diabetes type 2, pulmonary diseases, some cancers, Alzheimers, and even obesity, are believed to be related to long-term chronic inflammation.
+Many chronic health conditions, such as arthritis, cardiovascular diseases, auto-immune diseases, type 2 diabetes, pulmonary diseases, some cancers, Alzheimers, and even obesity, are believed to be related to long-term chronic inflammation.

 How Do Omega-3’s Decrease Inflammation?

-The composition of your cell membranes is a reflection of your diet and dietary supplements.
+The composition of your cell membranes (ratio of Omega-3’s:Omega-6’s) is a reflection of your diet and dietary supplements.

 When you have an insult to your system (physical – internal or external, stress- induced, allergy-induced, infection, etc.), your cells release the fatty acids stored in your cell membranes.
-If the majority of those fatty acids are Omega-3’s, there is an anti-inflammatory effect; if the majority are Omega-6’s there is a pro-inflammatory effect.**
+Most Omega-3’s, are anti-inflammatory; most Omega-6’s are pro-inflammatory.

 In addition, Omega-3’s contribute to the formation of compounds which aid in the removal of inflammatory cells and the eventual resolution of the inflammation.